Inspire - Corporate Headquarters

 Type Megacorporation (Rothwell Family)

-Sector Aspiration, comparison, goals
+Sector Aspiration, comparison, lifestyle goals

 Founded Pre-Cascade